|Informing Students about Turnitin|

 Amending a Turnitin Account - Instructors with existing Turnitin accounts are encouraged to join that account to their SIUE instructor account.
-To perform this task, instructors will need the SIUE five digit account ID and password.
-To obtain that information, instructors need to access the SIUE portal.
-After logging into the portal, the account information is located on the Turnitin community page.
-To access this page, click on the Turnitin link in the Infopad area in the left navigation pane on the portal homepage.
+To do this, instructors will first log in to Turnitin.com with their existing account and then use the five digit SIUE account ID and password found in the SIUE portal to complete the process.
 Consult this tutorial for additional information: Turnitin video: Joining an Account.

 Copying an Existing Class at Turnitin.com - Instructors have the ability to copy previously created classes within Turnitin.com.
 A copied class contains the same assignments and discussion topics as the existing class.
 To copy a class:

 - Click on the Copy icon to the right of the class you would like to copy.

 - Enter a name for the new class.

 - Enter a new enrollment password for the new class.

 - Select a start date for the first assignment of the copied class.

 - Click the Save button finalize the copy process.